oTree-org/otree-core/docs/_build/html/_sources/prerequisites.txt

 If you need to learn Python,
 I recommend `Learn Python the Hard Way <http://learnpythonthehardway.org/book/>`_, which is available free online.
-Work your way up through Exercise 41: Learning to Speak Object Oriented.
+Work your way up through Exercise 41: "Learning to Speak Object Oriented".
 You can skip Exercises 11-17.

 Pip